synacktiv/Prox-Ez/README.md

-# Prox-Ez
+# Prox-Ez - The Swiss Army Knife of HTTP authentication

-The easy proxy to handle your NTLM EPA authentication against webservers.
+This HTTP proxy handles all HTTP authentications on your behalf.
+It supports NTLM (with EPA), kerberos, pass-the-hash, overpass-the-hash (pass-the-key) and pass-the-ticket (TGT and TGS).

 ## Installation